domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 What cools down a bowl of soup the fastest: Removing the solids or the liquids?
 I am guessing the answer involves calculations of thermal mass, coefficients of conductivity, and whatnot.

+Historically, we only had a physical house to maintain.
+Nowadays, we have both physical and digital houses to maintain.
+Thus, times are indeed more complex now than before.
+Perhaps in the social arena, metaphorically parallel to the second law of thermodynamics, time is us moving towards increasing complexity.

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>